 The last thing you need is to have to run to the start line as you’re running late as you didn’t consider road closures or traffic!
 I have seen so many people who’ve ended up running over 28 miles.

-A lot of people use Garmin’s or equivalent to know their pace.
+A lot of people use devices to know their pace.
 I think this is a great way to rein you in or encourage you along.
 If you’ve done the right amount of training you should know what you’re capable of.
 But whatever you are targeting make it realistic.

 Another tip on a personal note is be confident in the time you have chosen to aim for.
 You know what shape you’re in.
 If you’ve done the training you’ll know what you’re capable of.
-If you haven’t then you’ll equally know you’ll need to to run within yourself.
-At the start line for Brighton Marathon 2015 there was lots of talk over megaphones about making sure you don’t go off too fast… don’t let that affect you last thing.
-Stick to your race plan.
+If you haven’t then you’ll equally know you’ll need to run within yourself.
+At the start of my marathon there was lots of talk over megaphones about making sure you don’t go off too fast… don’t let that affect you.
+You are the best person to decide how you’re going to run your race.

 There are loads of yoga classes available.
 You decide what works best for you.
-The combination of convenience of timings and your preferred style of yoga being the two key determinants.
-From my experience I would recommend Yin Yoga as these are long relaxed holds ideal for loosening off those tight muscles.
-There is also specialised Yoga For Runners too.
+The combination of convenience of timings and your preferred style of yoga being the key determinants.
+From my experience I would recommend Yin Yoga as these are long relaxed holds ideal for loosening off tight muscles.

-Not so much a shameless plug for our services more of general plea!
-It’s so much easier to sort injuries out the sooner you come in for treatment.
-Trust me.
+Not so much a shameless plug for our services more of a general plea!
+It’s so much easier to sort injuries out if you get treatment when you start to feel them, not when you’ve ploughed through them for weeks.
 So many people leave it to the last week before the marathon to think about getting any injuries looked at.
-Please just get things assessed as soon as possible.
+Please get things assessed and treated as soon as possible.
 Maybe even consider some preventative treatment even if you’re not having problems.

 Every year in the last 2 weeks before Brighton marathon we are inundated with desperate people trying to rekindle their dreams of being able to run the marathon.
 Whilst we have worked many miracles over the years you give yourself the best chance of recovery with early treatment.

-For those not lucky enough to live anywhere near Brighton, or our other clinics in Swindon and Salisbury, here’s a link to our Running Injury Prevention guide.
+For those not lucky enough to live anywhere near Brighton here’s a link to our Running Injury Prevention guide.

 One of the main reasons we see people at the clinic injured part way through their training is illness.
-They started their training plan exactly on time but then they got ill for a week or two and were playing catch up.
-They pushed too hard and had to come see us.
-Alternatively people start their training too late.
+They started their training plan exactly on time but then they get ill for a week or two and then have to play catch up and have to push too hard leading to problems.

 Many people start training after Christmas for their marathon training.
-I would instead recommend getting up to being able to do in the region of 10 miles (although any kind of run fitness is useful) before Christmas.
+I would instead recommend getting up to being able to do about 10 miles ideally but any kind of run fitness before Christmas is useful.
 Enjoy Christmas by all means and then start your training in earnest in the New Year.
-It just takes the pressure off.
+This ‘extra’ training just takes the pressure off and build in some contingency.
 If you do get ill you can afford to take some time out.
 To expect to get through the British damp squib of a Winter without illness is unrealistic.

 We touched on this in the Yoga recommendation.
 There is only a finite amount of running you can and should do.
 Runners who have been running for a long time are conditioned to run every day, sometimes twice.
 But us mere mortals are less well adapted.
 Find something that works for you that isn’t running but still good for your fitness.
-Ideally something that gives your legs a breather.
-Swimming and Yoga would be my two bets recommendations.
+Ideally something that gives your legs a breather, as we mentioned in point 2, something recovery focused such as gentle short runs, yoga, stretching, Pilates, gentle swimming, saunas or some complimentary weight training.

 Obvious I know.
 But really think about this one.
 How are you going stay hydrated?
 How much water will you need for the whole marathon?
 How will you get the water into your system whilst you are running along?

 So there you have it.
-I hope you find that useful and I truly hope you don’t make the mistakes that I and others have done in the past.
-Equally if you make a mistake don’t beat yourself up about it.
+I hope you find that useful and it helps you avoid the mistakes I, and so many others, have made.
+Conversely, if you do make a mistake , don’t beat yourself up about it.
 That will just make you tense and make the running harder.
-Roll with what the marathon throws at you.
+Have a laugh about it and roll with what the marathon throws at you.
 It’s near impossible to run the perfect marathon race.
 Something will go wrong at some point.
 Trust yourself to deal with it as it arises.

 If you need any help in preparing for your marathon we’d be delighted to hear from you.
-Drop us an email and give us a call and we’ll be happy to help.
+Please fill out the form here and tell us how we might be able to help.